In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Introduction

 As the scope and scale of data collection have increased across virtually all fields, there is an increase in data sets that are \emph{high dimensional}, in the sense that the number of variables, $p$, is larger than the number of observations, $n$.
 In this setting, classical approaches for estimation and inference of $\bbeta^\ast$ cannot be directly applied.
 In the past 20 years, a vast statistical literature has focused on estimating $\bbeta^\ast$ in high dimensions.
 In particular, penalized regression methods, such as the lasso \citep{tibs1996},

 can be used to estimate $\bbeta^\ast$.
-However, the topic of inference in the high-dimensional setting remains relatively unexplored, despite promising recent work in this area.
+However, the topic of inference in the high-dimensional setting remains relatively less explored, despite promising recent work in this area.
 Roughly speaking, recent work on inference in the high-dimensional setting falls into two classes: (i) methods that examine the null hypothesis $H_{0,j}^\ast: \beta^\ast_j=0$; and (ii) methods that make inference based on a sub-model.
 We will review these two classes of methods in turn.

 First, we review methods that examine the null hypothesis $H_{0,j}^\ast: \beta^\ast_j=0$, i.e. that the variable $\bx_j$ is unassociated with the outcome $\by$, conditional on \emph{all other variables}.
 It might be tempting to estimate $\bbeta^\ast$ using the lasso \eqref{eq:lasso}, and then (for instance) to construct a confidence interval around $\hat\beta_{\lambda,j}$.
 Unfortunately, such an approach is problematic, because $\hat\bbeta_\lambda$ is a biased estimate of $\bbeta^\ast$.
 To remedy this problem, we can apply a one-step adjustment to $\hat\bbeta_\lambda$, such that under appropriate assumptions, the resulting \emph{debiased estimator} is asymptotically unbiased for $\bbeta^\ast$.
-Then, $p$-values and confidence intervals can be constructed around this debiased estimator.
-For example, such an approach is taken by the low dimensional projection estimator \citep[LDPE;][]{ZhangZhang2014LDPE, vandeGeeretal2014LDPE}, the debiased lasso test with unknown population covariance \citep[SSLasso;][]{JavanmardMontanari2013GLMSSLasso, javanmard2013confidence}, the debiased lasso test with known population covariance \citep[SDL;][]{JavanmardMontanari2014SDLTheory}, and the decorrelated score test \citep[dScore;][]{NingLiu2015decor}.
+This is similar to the idea of two-step estimation in nonparametric and semiparametric inference \citep[see, e.g., ][]{Hahn1998,Hiranoetal2003}.
+With the one-step adjustment, $p$-values and confidence intervals can be constructed around this debiased estimator.
+Such an approach is taken by the low dimensional projection estimator \citep[LDPE;][]{ZhangZhang2014LDPE, vandeGeeretal2014LDPE}, the debiased lasso test with unknown population covariance \citep[SSLasso;][]{JavanmardMontanari2013GLMSSLasso, javanmard2013confidence}, the debiased lasso test with known population covariance \citep[SDL;][]{JavanmardMontanari2014SDLTheory}, and the decorrelated score test \citep[dScore;][]{NingLiu2015decor}.
 See \citet{Dezeureetal2015hdi} for a review of such procedures.
 In what follows, we will refer to these and related approaches for testing $H_{0,j}^\ast: \beta^\ast_j=0$ as \emph{debiased lasso tests}.